arangodb/arangodb/Documentation/Manual/Home.md

 administrator.
 The design goals are described @S_EXTREF{http://www.arangodb.org/,here}.

-The ArangoDB package consists of a server, a separate shell, which allows you to administrate the server, and a set of client API (or sometimes called drivers) for various languages including the Big-P (PHP, Python, Perl) and Ruby.
+The ArangoDB package consists of a server, a separate shell, which allows you to administrate the server, and a set of client APIs (or sometimes called drivers) for various languages including the Big-P (PHP, Python, Perl) and Ruby.

 Please contact @S_EXTREF_S{http://www.arangodb.org/connect,us} if you have any